GIL-UNAM/SENT-COVID/README.md

 ##  :mag_right: Inter-Annotator Agreement (IAA)

-To build the corpus, the agreement between three different annotators was calculated using the Cohen-Kappa statistic.
+The agreement among the three annotators was calculated using the Cohen-Kappa statistic to build the corpus.

 The results obtained are